AntoineBouquet/stats-fr-emarque-basketball-extractor/README.md

 - [X] Extract data from shoot positions sheet and implements `ShootPositionsExtractor` service
 - [X] `extractAll`: Merge data from all extractions
-- [ ] add a part in `fileChecker.checkFile` method to check the truthfulness of the file
+- [X] add a file check API method to check the truthfulness and the type of the file
 - [ ] add checks in `mergeExtractor.merge` method to prevent for data inconsistency between files

 ## License